gpertea/stringtie/README.md

 ## StringTie - efficient transcript assembly and quantitation of RNA-Seq data

-This software employs efficient algorithms for transcript structure recovery and abundance estimation from bulk RNA-Seq reads aligned to a reference genome.
+Stringtie employs efficient algorithms for transcript structure recovery and abundance estimation from bulk RNA-Seq reads aligned to a reference genome.
-StringTie takes as input RNA-seq read alignments in coordinate-sorted SAM/BAM/CRAM format and produces a GTF output which consists of assembled transcript structures and their estimated expression levels (FPKM/TPM and base coverage values).
+It takes as input RNA-seq read alignments in coordinate-sorted SAM/BAM/CRAM format and produces a GTF output which consists of assembled transcript structures and their estimated expression levels (FPKM/TPM and base coverage values).

 For additional StringTie documentation and the latest official source and binary packages please refer to the official website: <https://ccb.jhu.edu/software/stringtie>

 ## Obtaining and installing StringTie

-Source and binary packages for this software, along with a small test data set can be directly downloaded from the [Releases](https://github.com/gpertea/stringtie/releases) page for this repository.
+Source and binary packages for this software can be directly downloaded from the [Releases](https://github.com/gpertea/stringtie/releases) page for this repository.
 StringTie is compatible with a wide range of Linux and Apple OS systems.
 The main program (StringTie) does not have any other library dependencies (besides zlib) and in order to compile it from source it requires a C++ compiler which supports the C++ 11 standard (GCC 4.8 or newer).